 We’ve built travel insurance policies that includes the benefits you may require on your Bali trip.
 However, we know that every traveller going to Bali will have different needs, so that’s why we offer optional add-ons that allow you to tailor your travel insurance policy for Bali to suit the type of trip that you’re taking.

 These optional extras include:

-Bali is an island of Indonesia, so if you are taking a holiday in Bali, select the Pacific region when buying your Bali travel insurance.
-A travel insurance policy for the Pacific region will provide you with cover for travel throughout Indonesia as well as the rest of Asia, South Pacific, New Zealand and around Australia.
+Bali is an island of Indonesia, so if you are taking a holiday in Bali, select 'Indoneisa (Bali)' or 'Bali' when buying your Bali travel insurance.
+A travel insurance policy for Bali will provide you with cover for travel throughout Indonesia.
+There is no additional charge if you are also travelling around the rest of the South Pacific, New Zealand and Australia.